 Believing that reducing environmental burdens throughout the Mitsui Chemicals Group’s production and business activities helps preserve biodiversity, we undertake initiatives that include managing chemical substances, reducing GHG emissions, and managing water resources.
-In fiscal 2017, we conducted surveys of ecosystems surrounding parent company plants as well as production facilities of affiliated companies eligible for Responsible Care support.
-Using IBAT,* these surveys confirmed the absence of nature protected areas (i.e. world heritage sites, IUCN Category I, II, III, Ramsar Sites) within a 3km radius around these production facilities.
+In fiscal 2017, we conducted surveys of ecosystems surrounding production sites of our Group companies.
+Using IBAT,* these surveys confirmed the absence of nature protected areas (i.e. world heritage sites, IUCN Category I, II, III, Ramsar Sites) within a 3km radius around these production sites.

 Integrated Biodiversity Assessment Tool.
 Developed jointly by BirdLife International, Conservation International, International Union for Conservation of Nature (IUCN), United Nations Environment Programme（UNEP）, and UN Environment World Conservation Monitoring Centre, IBAT facilitates access to basic data and the latest information on natural preservation.